 There were emergency medicines in line with the British National Formulary (BNF) guidance for medical emergencies in dental practice.
 These were stored securely.
 Staff also had access to emergency equipment on the premises including medical oxygen.

-However when we checked the oxygen cylinder it was empty as it had been left in the open position when it was last checked.
-We saw records of the weekly checks that were carried out to ensure the medicines were not past their expiry dates but oxygen was being checked monthly.
-An oxygen cylinder was ordered immediately and was delivered the same day, The practice also made immediate arrangements with the dental practice a few doors down to have access to their oxygen if a medical emergency was to arise both the oxygen was delivered, daily checks of the oxygen was also put in place.
+We saw records of the daily/weekly checks that were carried out to ensure the medicines were not past their expiry dates and there were daily and weekly checks to ensure equipment was in working order.